About fire

 How do we control a fire?

-We can choose lower temperature conditions such as those prevalent at night.
+We can choose lower temperature conditions, such as those prevalent at night.

-Fighting a fire at night is better than during the day as the relative humidity is higher at night and the temperature is low.
+Fighting a fire at night is better than during the day as the relative humidity is often higher at night and the temperature is low.
 This results in a lower intensity fire at night than during the day.

-We can choose conditions of high humidity such as those prevalent on cloudy days and in the tropical areas.
+We can choose conditions of high humidity, such as those prevalent on cloudy days and in the tropical areas.